Adaptive Visuo-Tactile Fusion with Predictive Force Attention for Dexterous Manipulation: EXPERIMENTS

 To demonstrate the importance of future force prediction (\textit{FFP}) and future force guidance (\textit{FFG}), we conduct ablation studies on the Flip task using different types of force prediction (\textit{FP-T}) and guided force (\textit{GF-T}).
 We also introduce a new metric, \textit{AEL}, representing the average episode length across all runs, with failed runs assigned the maximum episode length.

 As shown in \tablemk\ref{table:ffpg-ablation}, without both \textit{FFP} and \textit{FFG}, the success rate is only 50\%.
 Incorporating observed force prediction (\textit{OFP}) and guidance (\textit{OFG}) increases the success rate to 70\%, demonstrating the effectiveness of force prediction and guidance.
 Replacing observed force (\textit{OFP}) with future force prediction (\textit{FFP}) further raises the success rate to 90\%, similar to \textit{Ours}, highlighting the importance of predicting future force.
-We also observe that for both OFP and FFP, more attention is given to the tactile modality upon contact, indicating that force prediction effectively reinforces tactile modality and improves balance.
-However, \textit{Ours w/o FFG} often requires multiple attempts before succeeding, leading to an \textit{AEL} of 166, whereas \textit{Ours} typically succeeds on the first attempt, achieving an AEL of only 113.
+We also observe that for both \textit{OFP} and \textit{FFP}, more attention is given to the tactile modality upon contact, indicating that force prediction effectively reinforces tactile modality and improves balance.
+However, \textit{Ours w/o FFG} often requires multiple attempts, leading to an \textit{AEL} of 166, whereas \textit{Ours} typically succeeds on the first try.
 Additionally, \textit{Ours w/o FFG} exhibits more risky behaviors, such as continuously squeezing the board.
-These findings underscore the importance of \textit{FFG} for efficient and robust dexterous manipulation.
+These findings underscore the importance of \textit{FFG}.